RAK4270 WisDuo Breakout Board Quick Start Guide

 RAK4270 Breakout Board can be configured using AT commands via the UART interface.
 You need a USB to UART TTL adapter to connect the RAK4270 board to the PC's USB port and a serial terminal tool.

-You can use RAKDAP1 as the USB to the UART interface device.
-RAKDAP1 is compatible with other RAK modules and can be used as a debugging tool and firmware uploader.
-It is also highly recommended to use the RAK Serial Port Tool so you can easily send AT commands and view the replies from its console output.
+Use the RAKDAP1 as the USB-to-UART interface device.
+The RAKDAP1 is compatible with other RAK modules and serves as both a debugging tool and firmware uploader.
+It is also highly recommended to use the RAK Serial Port Tool for easily sending AT commands and viewing console output responses.

-Before powering the RAK4270 Breakout Board, make sure you have installed the LoRa antenna first.
-Not doing so might damage the board.
+Before powering on the RAK4270 Breakout Board, ensure that the LoRa antenna is properly installed.
+Failing to do so may result in damage to the board.

 USB to UART

-- Connect your RAK4270 Breakout Board to the USB-UART interface, as shown in Figure 1 and Figure 2.
+- Connect the RAK4270 Breakout Board to the USB-UART interface, as shown in Figure 1 and Figure 2.

-- Connect your USB - UART Module to your Windows PC and open RAK Serial Port Tool then select the right COM port and baud rate.
+- Connect the USB-UART module to your Windows PC, open the RAK Serial Port Tool, and select the correct COM port and baud rate.

 Connecting to The Things Stack (TTN V3)